Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 While schools and universities were closed, life in some of the unaffected neighbourhoods proceeded much as usual.

-Prime minister Mohamed Hussein Roble expressed disappointment Monday with the violence during Ramadan and urged security forces to "fulfil their national commitment and protect" the people of Mogadishu.
+Prime Minister Mohamed Hussein Roble expressed disappointment Monday with the violence during Ramadan, and urged security forces to "fulfil their national commitment and protect" Mogadishu's people.

 The crisis mushroomed from a long-simmering disagreement between Farmajo and the leaders of Puntland and Jubaland, two of Somalia's five semi-autonomous states, over how to conduct elections.